Nick Kyrgios: Business enterprises and endorsements

+Kyrgios is a co-owner of sports team Miami Pickleball Club.
+In January 2023, he joined the ownership group of South East Melbourne Phoenix of the Australian basketball competition, the NBL.
+In October 2024, Kyrgios became a co-owner and brand ambassador of Stryda Brewing Co., an Australian beer company.

 Kyrgios has endorsement deals with several companies, including Yonex, Nike and Beats.
+Kyrgios and Stryda partnered with restaurant chain Zeus Street Greek in November 2025 to launch a Kyrgios-inspired pita and combo meal.

 Personal life

-Kyrgios is an avid fan of the Boston Celtics in the American league, the National Basketball Association (NBA), and a life-long supporter of Tottenham Hotspur in English football's Premier League.
-Kyrgios also supports the Canberra Raiders in the National Rugby League (NRL), North Melbourne in the Australian Football League (AFL), and in January 2023 joined the ownership group of South East Melbourne Phoenix of the Australian basketball competition, the NBL.
+Kyrgios is an avid fan of the Boston Celtics in the National Basketball Association (NBA), and a life-long supporter of Tottenham Hotspur in English football's Premier League.
+Kyrgios also supports the Canberra Raiders in the National Rugby League (NRL) and North Melbourne in the Australian Football League (AFL).

-Kyrgios is a co-owner of sports team Miami Pickleball Club.

-He is close friends with Thanasi Kokkinakis, who he has known since childhood and with whom he went on to win the 2022 Australian Open doubles.
+Kyrgios is close friends with Thanasi Kokkinakis, who he has known since childhood and with whom he went on to win the 2022 Australian Open doubles.
 The pair also made decent runs in Miami, the US Open and 2022 ATP Finals.
 Kyrgios has followed a vegetarian diet since at least early 2020.
 He said that seeing the loss of animal life during the intense bushfires across Australia reinforced his choice of diet.

 Kyrgios has spoken about his battle with mental health, including depression and self-harm.
-During an episode of Netflix series Break Point and subsequent interviews this was revealed in detail.
-Although it is difficult for high profile athletes to admit to such issues, experts believe it helps young males especially to seek help.

 Relationships

-In December 2021, Kyrgios started dating Psychological Sciences graduate Costeen Hatzi who owns and runs several businesses in interior and dress design.
-They separated in late March 2025 after nearly four years of a mutually supportive relationship with Kyrgios now intending to pursue his tennis career more intensively as his wrist and knee surgeries continue to heal.
+In December 2021, Kyrgios started dating Psychological Sciences graduate Costeen Hatzi, who owns and runs several businesses in interior and dress design.
+They separated in late March 2025 after nearly four years together.

 Common assault case

 In July 2020, Kyrgios entered into a relationship with Chiara Passari.
 They separated in October 2021.

-In 2022, it was announced that Kyrgios was summoned to appear in court, in Australia, to face a charge of common assault, for allegedly grabbing Passari in January 2021.

-In 2023, Kyrgios pleaded guilty to the assault charge but was not convicted, as Magistrate Beth Campbell stated that he had "acted poorly in the heat of the moment", and that the case was "at the lower end of the scale of common assault".
+In 2022, it was announced that Kyrgios was summoned to appear in court, in Australia, to face a charge of common assault, for allegedly pushing Passari to the ground in January 2021.
+In 2023, Kyrgios pleaded guilty to the assault charge but ultimately the charge was dismissed, as Magistrate Beth Campbell stated that he had "acted poorly in the heat of the moment".